How to Respond When Your Partner Discloses Jealousy or Insecurity [Polyamory Conversation Cards #12]

 In my experience, very often what submissives want more than anything is to feel truly seen and known by their Dominants.
 Another thing that is very often important to submissives is to feel taken care of.
 The love language of gifts gives you, as a Dominant, tonnes of opportunity to provide for these basic and important needs.

 A good way to think of this is to frame the idea of giving the perfect gifts to your Dominant as an act of service.
 Many Doms love the idea of a submissive who pays attention and can anticipate their needs.
 Notice what their favourite snacks are and make sure you have them in.
 Bring them a coffee when you meet them at the end of a long day.
 Stressed out Dom?
-Buy massage oil and read up on how to give a really good massage.
-As with any other partner, keep notes on their favourite things and use this knowledge to guide your gift-giving.
+Buy massage oil or a massage candle and read up on how to give a relaxing back rub.

 A way to take this a step further, if you’re so inclined, is to make it your mission to seek out something special for them that they haven’t been able to get.
-Is there a book they really want that’s out of print, an edition of a game that’s no longer made, or a limited edition version of something that would make their eyes light up?
-If you have the chance, making an extra effort in this way can be a profound show of love – and service.
+Is there a book they really want that’s out of print, a game that’s no longer made, or a limited edition version of something that would make their eyes light up?
+If you have the chance, making an extra effort in this way can be a profound show of both love and service.

 Kinky toys and tools are absolutely ideal gifts to give Dominants, too.
 Pay attention to what things they pick up and admire when you go to the fetish market together, or what things they’ve mentioned they really want to try.
 File this information away for later then, when you have occasion to give them a gift, you can surprise them with something that they’ll get endless joy out of using (on you, naturally.)
 Have you ever given a sadist a new whip as a present?
 I recommend it.